 Special transitional rules apply to plant for which you used accelerated rates of depreciation before 1 July 2001 or could have used accelerated rates had you used the plant, or had it installed ready for use, for producing assessable income before that day.
-These rules ensure that accelerated rates continue to apply under the UCA; see Accelerated depreciation below.
+These rules ensure that accelerated rates continue to apply under UCA.